call us at anytime +41 58 880 80 80

-O.C.O. (one cancels other) orders that are not related to a position can be used to place a stop loss and take profit order on a net position, where one is cancelled if the other is executed (also known as "bracket orders").
+One cancels other orders (“O.C.O” orders) that are not related to a position can be used to place a stop loss and take profit order on a net position, where one is cancelled if the other is executed (also known as "bracket orders").
 This is useful, for example, when you have traded in and out in an instrument during the day, and want to protect your net position overnight.

-In the example, below, the client has been trading in and out of CHFJPY intraday, and now has a long exposure of 700,000 CHF, and wants to add a protective stop and a take profit order on the net exposure.
+In the example below the client has been trading in and out of CHFJPY intraday.
+He now has a long exposure of CHF 700,000 and wants to add a protective stop and a take profit order on the net exposure.
 This cannot be done with related orders, as they can only be placed on the individual position.

-4) Change to "Sell" (since the position is "long" the orders must be "sell")
+4) Change to "Sell" (given that the position is "long" the orders must be "sell");

 Now you can place the pair of orders.